 In Ada, the pragma Restrictions may be invoked with the parameter No_Recursion.
 In this case, the compiler will ensure that as part of the execution of a subprogram the same subprogram is not invoked.

-Ada.37 Returning Error Status [NZN]
+Ada.38 Ignored Error Staus and Unhandled Exceptions [OYB]

-Ada.37.1 Applicability to language
+Ada.38.1 Applicability to language